-Our unique combination of a highly experienced course leader (a full-time professional street photographer and photojournalist) and small groups leads to a powerful and immersive learning experience.
+Our unique combination of a highly experienced course leader (a full-time professional street photographer, educator and photojournalist) and small groups (maximum 6 people) leads to a powerful and immersive learning experience.
 Whilst a small element of the workshop is theory-based, most of our time together is spent shooting on the streets, learning by experience with plenty of individual, hands-on tuition.

-Our street photography workshops and courses are fun, informative and relaxed.
+Our workshops are fun, informative and relaxed.
 They are sometimes provocative, usually challenging and always highly enjoyable; they will stretch your imagination, develop your skills and boost your confidence.

-Our courses concentrate on ‘getting the picture’.
-We don’t get bogged down with technicalities (though we do give you a comprehensive grounding in the essentials such as camera settings, focusing, lighting and composition); we prefer to make the most of our time together by focusing on how to make you a great street photographer, conquering your fear of shooting on the streets, understanding what makes a good picture and ensuring that you capture ‘the moment’.
+These street photography courses are all about ‘getting the picture’.
+We don’t too distracted by technicalities (though we do give you a comprehensive grounding in the essentials such as camera settings, focusing, lighting and composition); we prefer to make the most of our time together by focusing on how to make you a great street photographer, conquering your fear of shooting on the streets, understanding what makes a good picture and ensuring that you capture ‘the moment’.

 We believe that good street photography extends beyond random pictures of strangers walking down a street or of people sitting in a cafe.
 We pay as much attention to the aesthetic as we do the technique and it is this combination which makes our workshops different.